annelise-rasmussen/Machine_Learning_Projects/README.md

 # Machine-Learning
-These files demonstrate my machine learning growth in my school work.
+These files demonstrate my machine learning growth in my school work with Dr. Sharad Jones at Utah State University.